May 2008

 Re-Learning Technology

-Posted by nathan on 13 May 2008 | Tagged as: Tech Stuff., my life.
+Posted by on 13 May 2008 | Tagged as: my life., Tech Stuff.

 This week, I’ve been working on bring back to life a couple of older office computer to turn into day care ‘play’ computers.